The Problem Microsoft Fabric Solves

 Data Warehouse

-The Fabric Warehouse provides a fully managed, T-SQL-compatible analytical database that reads and writes data directly to OneLake in Delta format.
-This is the entry point for organizations with strong SQL skills who want the benefits of Fabric without immediately adopting Spark.
+The Fabric Warehouse provides a fully managed analytical database that is compatible with T-SQL.
+It can read and write data directly to OneLake in Delta format.
+This solution is perfect for organizations that have strong SQL skills.

 Lakehouse